8pxl/keejLib/README.md

 lib::mtrs intakeMtrs({1,2});
 lib::diffy chassMtrs({3,4,5,6});
 ```
-`mtrs` allows for the grouping together of any ammount of motors. it provides methods to spin, stop, etc. each motor in a group.
+`lib::mtrs` allows for the grouping together of any ammount of motors. it provides methods to spin, stop, etc. each motor in a group.

-`lib::diffy` is a differential motor group. it allows the spinning of each half of the motor group with distinctive velocities. these inherit all methods from normal motor groups.
+`lib::diffy` is a differential motor group. it allows the spinning of each half of the motor group with distinctive velocities. an obvious usecase for this is a chassis, where you dont always want both sides to spin with the same velocity. diffy groups inherit all methods from normal motor groups.

 diffy motor groups must consist of an even amount of motors. when initializing *2n* motors, the first *n* motors are paired together, the second *n* the same.